 Brighton Rocks International Film Festival (BRIFF) welcomes submissions for the third year running.
 In 2019 we screened over 100 films - 2020 promises to be even bigger.

 BRIFF is a young festival with big ambition – to become the UK’s main festival for indie and underground cinema.
 The city of Brighton is a mecca for artists and creatives from all walks of life.
 It is also a state of mind, an attitude, a spirit: one that dares to be itself.

 If your film embodies our ideals and aspirations, we want to help it get the recognition it deserves!
 When you submit to Brighton Rocks, we pledge that your film will be reviewed by professionals with TLC.
 We aim to inform you of a successful Official Selection status within one month of each submission window deadline.

-The 2nd Annual Festival, combining screenings and talks by filmmakers with audio-visual installations, live music and more, will be held at Brighton’s Dukes @ KOMEDIA Cinema and sister venues on 14-15 June 2018.
-Workshops and talks will be held for festival goers earlier in the day.
+The 2nd Annual Festival, combining screenings and talks by filmmakers with audio-visual installations, live music and more, will be held at Brighton’s RIALTO on 12-13 July 2019.
 Attendees will also be invited to discuss their films in a social setting in Brighton.